bazzazi/Magic_Tiles_Hack/README.md

-# Magic Tiles Game Hack :fire:
+# Magic Tiles Game Hack :fire:magic_wand:

 Hi everybody :wave:

 Hope you doing well :blush:

-This `python` script will help you win in magic tiles game.See the Screenshots for more detail
+This `python` script will help you win in magic tiles game.
+See the Screenshots for more detail.

 ## Platforms :iphone::computer: